NeRF--: Neural Radiance Fields Without Known Camera Parameters: Experiments

 \subsubsection{On Novel View Synthesis Quality}

-In this section, we compare the perceptual qualities from the novel views rendered by \baseline~(where camera parameters are estimated from COLMAP), and our proposed model \ourmodel, which jointly optimises the camera parameters and the 3D scene representation from only RGB images.

-Since our optimised camera parameters might lie in different spaces from the ones estimated using COLMAP, for evaluation, we first align the two trajectories globally with a Sim(3) transformation using an ATE toolbox \cite{Zhang18ATE_ethz}, followed by a more fine-grained gradient-driven camera pose alignment by minimising the photometric error on the synthesised image, while keeping the NeRF model \emph{fixed}.
-Finally, we compute the metrics between the test image and our synthesised image rendered from the best possible viewpoint.
-Simply put, all the above mentioned processing aims to eliminate the effect from camera mis-alignment and make a fair comparison on quality of the 3D scene representation.

-We report the quantitative evaluations in~\cref{tab:baseline_vs_ours} and visual results in~\Cref{fig:img_quality_nerf}.
-Overall, our joint optimisation model, which does not require camera parameters as inputs, achieves similar NVS quality compared to the \baseline model.
+We compare the novel view rendering results from \baseline, where camera parameters are estimated from COLMAP, and our proposed model \ourmodel, which jointly optimises the camera parameters and the 3D scene representation.
+We report the quantitative evaluations in~\cref{tab:baseline_vs_ours_LLFF} and visual results in~\cref{fig:img_quality_nerf} and \cref{fig:img_quality_nerf_RE10K}.
+Overall, our joint optimisation model, which does not require camera parameters as inputs, achieves similar NVS quality compared to the \baseline model (perceptual quality metric $\Delta$SSIM and $\Delta$ LPIPS = 0.05).
 This confirms that jointly optimising the camera parameters and 3D scene representation is indeed possible.
 Nevertheless, we observe that for both the \textit{Orchids} and the \textit{Room}, our \ourmodel model produces slightly worse results compared to the \baseline.
-We also notice from \cref{tab:focal_ate_diff} that the difference between optimised camera focal lengths and COLMAP estimation are most noticable for these two scenes~($196.50$ and $343.6$).
-This suggests that the optimisation might have fallen into local minima with sub-optimal intrinsics.
-More discussion can be found in \cref{sec:limitation}.
+One reason can be our joint optimisation for these two scenes might have trapped into local minima, ending up with inaccurate intrinsics, as we notice from \cref{tab:baseline_vs_ours_LLFF} that the difference between optimised camera focal lengths and COLMAP estimation are most noticeable for these two scenes (199.3 and 331.8).

-In \cref{tab:baseline_vs_ours}, we also show the results with additional refinement step, which has shown to improve the NVS quality for both the \baseline and our proposed \ourmodel model slightly.